 I’m very familiar with the idea of informed consent.
 I work in public health and my undergraduate major was psychology, two fields where research, and therefore informed consent, is a norm.
 Informed consent is the idea that anyone participating in research should be made aware of the possible risks, benefits, intended or unintended outcomes, and intent of a study.
-It usually precedes someone’s agreement to participate in any kind of research.
-I’ve gladly signed many informed consent forms, being fascinated with the world of research and, out of curiosity, volunteering myself as a guinea pig of sorts.
+I’ve gladly signed many informed consent forms, being fascinated with the world of research, and out of curiosity, volunteered myself as a guinea pig of sorts.
 I didn’t know until recently, however, that I have been unknowingly participating in an area of research for more than a decade of my life, by keeping a gratitude journal.

 For the past 13 years, I didn’t know I was living proof of what is the focus of a growing body of research: The regular practice of gratitude can change your life.
 Research on gratitude in the last decade has shown that something as simple as saying each day what we’re thankful for can have a number of benefits: feeling more optimistic; an increase in happiness; positive feelings toward one’s partner; an increase in motivation for work hard; better sleep; expressing kindness and compassion more often; strengthening of our immune system; more working out; and fewer trips to the doctor’s office.
 All of those positive results from something so simple?
 If gratitude were a pill, bottles of it would be flying off the shelves.